PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-Entities-Search/quickstarts/nodejs.md

     let https = require ('https');
     ```

-2. API uç noktası, abonelik anahtarınız ve arama sorgunuz için değişkenler oluşturun.
+2. Create variables for the API endpoint, your subscription key, and search query.

     ```javascript
     let subscriptionKey = 'ENTER YOUR KEY HERE';